Todd Rundgren: Healing and Tortured Artist Effect

 The year 1981 saw the album-long concept work Healing.
 His music video for the song "Time Heals" was among the first videos aired on MTV, and a video he produced for RCA, accompanied by Gustav Holst's The Planets, was used as a demo for their videodisc players.
 Rundgren's experience with computer graphics dates back to 1981, when he developed one of the first computer paint programs, dubbed the Utopia Graphics System; it ran on an Apple II with Apple's digitizer tablet.
 He is also the co-developer of the computer screensaver system Flowfazer.

-During this period, Rundgren's Mink Hollow home was robbed.
-He and his girlfriend were tied up in the home by the robbers as part of the crime.
+On August 13, 1980, four masked men broke into Rundgren's Mink Hollow home and tied up Rundgren and his pregnant girlfriend.

 The new wave-tinged The Ever Popular Tortured Artist Effect (1982) included a cover of the Small Faces' hit "Tin Soldier".
-"Bang The Drum All Day", an album single, was a minor chart hit.
+"Bang the Drum All Day", an album single, was a minor chart hit.
 It later became more prominent and was adopted as an unofficial theme by several professional sports franchises, notably the Green Bay Packers.
-Disc Jockey Geno Michellini of KLOS in Los Angeles used "Bang The Drum All Day" as an unofficial kick-off to the weekend on Friday afternoons.
-"Bang The Drum All Day" was also featured in a Carnival Cruise television advertising campaign.
+Disc Jockey Geno Michellini of KLOS in Los Angeles used "Bang the Drum All Day" as an unofficial kick-off to the weekend on Friday afternoons.
+"Bang the Drum All Day" was also featured in a Carnival Cruise television advertising campaign.
 It is now considered one of Rundgren's most popular songs.
 Tortured Artist marked the end of Rundgren's tenure with Bearsville Records.